A Smart Plug Kit

 -How many other electrical items do you use in your house or boat that have remained virtually unchanged since 1938..????

-Suffice it to say we have been GRANDFATHERED into a substandard and completely inadequate plug & socket combination for marine shore power cord/plug/receptacle use.
-This twist-lock standard would NEVER gain approvals under today's electrical safety standards.
-NEVER!
+Suffice it to say we have been GRANDFATHERED into a substandard and marginally adequate plug & socket combination for marine shore power cord/plug/receptacle use.
+This twist-lock standard would likely never gain approvals under today's electrical safety standards.

 High Resistance Is Your Enemy